ElDokmak/LLMs/README.md

 ## Applications
 1. Text Generation
 2. Machine Translation
-3. Speech Recognition
-4. Summarization
+3. Summarization
-5. Q&A, dialogue bots, etc.....
+4. Q&A, dialogue bots, etc.....

+---
+## Types of Language Models?
+## **1. Statistical Language Modeling:**

+Statistical LM is the development of probabilistic models that predict the next word in a sentece given the words the precede it.

+### n-gram Language Models: